 A visit to France isn’t complete without a tour of an extravagant French castle, known as a chateau.
 For those who don’t know, France has quite a few to offer.
 Gothic, Renaissance, and Medieval style castles are all at a traveler’s fingertips.
 With tours about art, history, and gardens to wander, the French castle scene is one not to miss!

 First things first.
 What’s the difference between a chateau and a castle?
 Even though the words are used interchangeably in English, there is a difference.
 In France, a chateau is considered a private property, a manor, or a country house.
 A castle was used for more widespread purposes such as military defense or religious service.

 In any case, many chateaux and castles are now open to the public to tour the lovely interiors and walk the grounds.
-Visiting a castle or chateau in France can give you an inside look at French history in one form or another!
+Visiting a castle or chateau during a summer trip to France can give you an inside look at French history in one form or another!

 Here are the top French châteaux you must visit when in France!
 Many of these can be visited during a day trip from Paris.

 Château de Chenonceau

 Located in the Loire Valley, the Château de Chenonceau is one of the most visited and photographed castles in France.
 In addition, the castle often referred to as the ‘ladies’ castle’ offers a unique perspective of the women in French history.

 The original building of the castle was commissioned by Thomas Bohier in 1512, however, the design was overseen and directed by his wife, Katherine Briconnet.
 With an original keep leftover from Medieval times, the castle primarily had a Renaissance style and interior under Katherine’s command.
 The castle ended up in royal hands when the monarchy demanded payment for debts.